stefan6419846/pip-licenses-lib/README.md

 ## Differences to pip-licenses

-Changes compared to original version:
+Changes compared to the original version:

   * Use `dataclasses.dataclass` instead of a dictionary for each package information result.
   * Remove all output/rendering functionality.
   * Move all methods to the top level.
   * Always return all copyright and notice file matches.
   * Always return the system packages as well.
+  * Add support for newer standards like PEP 639.
   * Include the license names and distribution object inside the results.
-  * Add option to skip retrieving license and notice files for faster version-only checks.
+  * Add an option to skip retrieving license and notice files for faster version-only checks.
-  * Add option to normalize returned package names.
+  * Add an option to normalize returned package names.
   * Enable support for Python < 3.8 by using the `importlib_metadata` backport.
     * This has been changed in the meantime.
 Please use `piplicenses-lib<=0.4.1` if you need to support Python < 3.9.
   * Do not use abbreviations for naming purposes.